 I specialize in stroke production.
 I’m the guy that can make sure you have the proper technical stroke that will allow you to reach your potential as a tennis player.
 ANYONE can learn proper technique.
 Proper technique is easier and simpler, not harder, than improper technique.
 Basic principles such as preparing your racket before you run and finishing through your shot, most likely over your shoulder, are at the root of any great stroke, classic or modern.

-Serve concept: hitting the ball at the peak of one's reach and snapping it DOWN on the first serve, tossing the ball to the left of one's head (righty) and hitting UP over the net on second serves with topspin to bring it back down safely and consistently.
+Serve concept: hitting the ball at the peak of one's reach and snapping it DOWN on the first serve with pronation, tossing the ball to the left of one's head (righty) and hitting UP over the net on second serves with topspin to bring it back down safely and consistently.

 Volleys: Hitting straight or down to angle off volleys above the net, bumping the ball UP on low defensive volleys.

 Once those skills are established (I call them "tools"), it's time to work on STRATEGY in match situations.
 Tennis is a simplified version of chess.
 Once you know the moves, the big picture of tennis becomes much clearer.
 Watching tennis becomes more fun too; you can see what they’re doing or trying to do.

 Groundstrokes: teaching the value of keeping the ball crosscourt to neutralize positioning and only attacking down-the-line when an opportunity is created by angling your opponent off the court first.

 Volleys: Angling off high volleys above the net for offensive winners, hitting low volleys defensively in front of you for court positioning.

 Serve: placing the ball to maximize court position and opponent weakness in order to set up the "plays" in your playbook.